ChainAgnostic/CAIPs/CAIPs/caip-211.md

 [CAIP-2][]-style chain identifiers have RPC endpoints definitively associated with them by an authoritative registry.

-The same three options apply when presented with an unknown RPC document, but in this case validating the document by fetching and parsing it is less of a security risk.
-Furthermore, fetching an unknown document "live" (at time of connection request) is more likely to justify the compute and delay, since comparing it to the union of all RPC documents known to the wallet (and/or to its own capabilities) could show the request to be a subset of these and permissible, in some cases even without user input.
+When a user-agent like a wallet received a request to connect that includes an unknown RPC document, the same three options are available (validate by querying authorities or trust registries; drop the request; respond with different values).
+In this case, however, validating the document by fetching and parsing it is less of a security risk.
+Furthermore, fetching an unknown document "live" (at time of connection request) is more likely to justify the compute and delay, since comparing it to the union of all RPC documents known to the wallet (and/or to its own capabilities) could show the request to be a subset of these and permissible, in some cases even without user input, and thus establish a reasonable degree of mutual trust on the fly.

 ### Trust Infrastructure & Out-of-Band Trust